Skip to main content

 DELETE FROM hits WHERE Title LIKE '%hello%';

-With lightweight DELETE, deleted rows are internally marked as deleted immediately and will be automatically filtered out of all subsequent queries.
-However, cleanup of data happens during the next merge.
+The mutation does not physically delete the rows that have been marked as deleted, this will only happen during the next merge.
 As a result, it is possible that for an unspecified period, data is not actually deleted from storage and is only marked as deleted.

-If you need to guarantee that your data is deleted from storage in a predictable time, consider using the ALTER table DELETE command.
-Note that deleting data using ALTER table DELETE may consume significant resources as it recreates all affected parts.
+If you need to guarantee that your data is deleted from storage in a predictable time, consider using the table setting min_age_to_force_merge_seconds.
+Or you can use the ALTER TABLE ...
+DELETE command.
+Note that deleting data using ALTER TABLE ...
+DELETE may consume significant resources as it recreates all affected parts.

 Deleting large amounts of data